 And guess what, the power network was down as well.
 So all the electric pumps and the standby generators next to them weren’t working and on it went.

-And what you start thinking about is.
-Okay.
-Is my network, or is this part of my network, which is really important to me, not only redundant, but is it resilient.
+And what you start thinking about it, okay, is my network, or is this part of my network, which is really important to me, not only redundant but is it resilient?

 You start looking a little bit wider than just your assets and saying, “Well, if all things fail, what does it do to me?
 If I have a big event of some description and an earthquake is certainly in that category, then how much do I lose?
-How much with this is going to get damaged?
+How much of this is going to get damaged?”

-And in the US you’ve have some experience that with the likes of Katrina when that came and a lot of big events like that.
-So you start looking a bit wider than redundancy and start looking at resilience.
+And in the US you’ve had some experience that with the likes of Katrina when that came and a lot of big events like that.
+So you start looking a bit wider than redundancy and start looking at infrastructure resilience.

 Learning from a resiliency case in New Zealand

 The scour zone from one pipe took out the second one.
-You know where the story’s going, because the scour zone from the second pipe and the first one together took out third pipe.
+You know where the story’s going because the scour zone from the second pipe and the first one together took out the third pipe.

 So they thought they have heaps of redundancy.
 They had some very big tanks that were all, not just one tank but I think they have that four.